cyb-ersin/cyb-ersin/README.md

 I'm building at the intersection of **Cloud Security** and **SOC Operations** — not choosing one over the other, but combining both.
 Understanding how cloud infrastructure works, how to secure it, and how to detect and respond to threats inside it.

-My goal: a role where I secure cloud environments **and** monitor them — Cloud Security Engineer, Cloud SOC Analyst, or Security Operations in cloud-native teams.
+My goal: a role where I detect, analyze, and respond to threats — whether in cloud environments or traditional SOC teams.
+Cloud Security Engineer, SOC Analyst, Cloud SOC Analyst, or Security Operations in any team that values hands-on skills and sharp thinking.

 ---